 Disability Law Center, Inc. v.
 Massachusetts Department of Correction, et al., United States District Court.
 On July 31, 2009, the state defendant filed, under seal, a superseding draft settlement agreement that contemplates appropriate services to inmates with serious mental illness while taking account of the Commonwealth's current budgetary constraints.
 The Disability Law Center (DLC) rejected the state defendant's settlement offer, as proposed.
 Thereafter, in early November, 2009, the parties filed separate status reports with the Court reporting a cessation of their settlement discussions and, consequently, the need for a trial date.
-A scheduling order dated February 10, 2010 provides that any amended pleadings must be filed by early May, 2010, and all discovery is to be completed by midMarch, 2011.
+A scheduling order dated February 10, 2010 provides that any amended pleadings must be filed by early May, 2010, and all discovery is to be completed by mid-March, 2011.
 The Court has set a trial date of June 6, 2011.
 While the DLC requests only injunctive relief, the Department of Correction has conducted a preliminary funding analysis, which estimates that approximately \$135 million of additional funding would be required over the next five fiscal years relating to program costs and staffing associated with the implementation of provisions of the original draft settlement agreement.
 This estimate does not include approximately \$8 million in bond funding for information technology infrastructure and related upgrades.

 Harper et al. v.
 Massachusetts Department of Transitional Assistance, United States District Court.
-This lawsuit was filed by three individuals seeking to represent a class of indigent disabled individuals who apply for or receive subsistence-level cash and/or food stamp benefits from the Massachusetts Department of Transitional Assistance ("DTA").
-Plaintiffs allege that the DTA's practices and policies with respect to processing applications for benefits, notifying recipients of changes in benefits and identifying applicants or recipients with disabilities fail to make reasonable accommodations for applicants and recipients with disabilities, and therefore violate the Americans with Disabilities Act and the Rehabilitation Act of 1973.
-Plaintiffs seek systemic changes to the DTA's policies for processing benefits applications, notifying applicants or recipients of benefit awards or changes and making disability determinations.
-The DTA has answered the complaint, and the parties are conducting discovery.
-The parties are awaiting the Court's decision with respect to plaintiffs' motion for class certification, which the DTA opposed.
-Although the existence and scope of liability are contested by the DTA, the cost of implementing the changes demanded by the plaintiffs could cost millions of dollars.
+This lawsuit was filed by four individuals seeking to represent a class of indigent disabled individuals who apply for or receive subsistence-level cash and/or food stamp benefits from the Massachusetts Department of Transitional Assistance ("DTA").
+Plaintiffs allege that the way DTA administers its programs has the effect of preventing persons with disabilities from having equal access to DTA's benefits and services, and therefore violates the Americans with Disabilities Act and the Rehabilitation Act of 1973.
+Plaintiffs seek systemic changes to the DTA's policies and procedures as well as to information and telephone systems.
+DTA has answered the complaint, and the parties are conducting discovery.
+After the assigned magistrate judge recommended class certification, DTA filed objections with the District Court judge, who has had the matter under advisement since mid-March, 2010.
+Although the existence and scope of liability are contested by DTA, the cost of implementing the changes demanded by the plaintiffs could cost millions of dollars.